 Welcome to your Christmas and New Year tour!
 Let’s jump right in and get going… Our first stop is Stonehenge, where you’ll have the option to discover the many myths and legends this ancient archaeological phenomenon has generated over the centuries.
 We move from one historical site to the next - welcome to Bath!
 This beautiful and historic city is famous for the Roman baths built during the reign of the Empire.
-Caerphilly Castle is our next port-of-call as we travel from England into Wales (be sure to get your cameras ready for this 13th Century attraction).
 Our stop for the night is Cardiff, the capital of Wales, where we’ll enjoy an included dinner together.

-We start today off with a visit to Stratford-upon-Avon!
+We start today off with a quick photo stop at Caerphilly Castle, and then travel on to Stratford-upon-Avon!
 This 800-year old market town is the home of William Shakespeare, and you’ll have free time to explore the historic centre and the chance to visit the house where Shakespeare grew up!
 Then we’re off to the famous British port city of Liverpool.
 We’ll take a driving tour to see some of the city’s most famous sights, including Albert Dock, Penny Lane and John Lennon’s house.
 We’ll stop at Strawberry Field, the inspiration for the Beatles single ‘Strawberry Fields Forever’.
 Let the Christmas lights dazzle you as you explore this historic city in your free time this evening.
 If you’re a football fan, you’ll be delighted to be in the home of Liverpool and Everton football clubs, while music lovers can enjoy the city’s deep connection with the Beatles at the famous Cavern Club live music venue.

 This morning we take a ferry across the Irish sea to the Republic of Ireland.
 Once we arrive in the bustling capital city Dublin we’ll take you on a driving tour to show you the famous sights of this 1,000 year-old city, followed by some free time to explore.
 We recommend a visit to some of the many pubs and bars in the iconic Temple Bar neighbourhood - what’s a trip to Ireland without a pint of the iconic national drink, Guinness?

 Merry Christmas to you!
 Or “Nollaig Shona Duit” as they say in Irish!
-There is so much to see and do in this beautiful city.
 Some very brave locals head down to Forty Foot on Christmas morning and have a swim in the Irish Sea.
 This freezing tradition has been happening for some 250 years!
 Take a moment to meander through the streets and let the Christmas lights and music remind you that you are enjoying Christmas in Ireland!

 We leave the bustling and festive city of Dublin and travel to the oldest city in Ireland, Waterford.
 This city was first settled by the Vikings in 853, and you’ll have some free time to explore and grab some lunch.
 Then we move onto the famous Blarney Castle.
 Will you be brave enough to hang over the edge and kiss the Blarney Stone so you get the ‘gift of the gab’ at this 600-year old castle?
-We move onto our last stop for the day and our home for the night, Killarney.
-You will still feel the Christmas spirit around you as you walk through the beautiful town centre, before we receive more Irish hospitality as we enjoy a meal together this evening.
+We move onto our last stop for the day and our home for the night, the Killarney region, where we'll receive more Irish hospitality as we enjoy a meal together this evening.

-Today we take a stunning scenic drive along the Ring of Kerry.
+Today you have a free day in Killarney.
+There are incredible trails to hike, amazing golf courses and beautiful churches to visit.
+Alternatively, join our optional excursion as we drive the incredible Ring of Kerry.
 Any trip to Ireland is synonymous with rolling green hills, charming villages and breathtaking coastal views, and the Ring of Kerry absolutely ticks all these boxes.
-You’ll be blown away by the scenery of this beautiful green valley and scenic stretches of coastline.
-We’ll stop in picture-postcard villages and gorgeous towns.
-Here, you can stroll down the high streets, relax in traditional cafés and browse the souvenir shops.
+Be blown away by the scenery of this beautiful green valley and scenic stretches of coastline.
+Stop in picture-perfect villages and gorgeous towns, experience a real life sheepdog show, learn more about Irish heritage, relax in traditional cafés and browse the souvenir shops.

 Today is filled with more epic scenery as we drive up the Wild Atlantic Way coastal road.
 We include a photo stop in Adare, which is often described as the ‘prettiest village in Ireland’.
 We’ll then make a quick stop in Limerick so you can take a photo of the 13th century King John’s Castle.
 We move on to a must-see on any trip to Ireland - the Cliffs of Moher.
 These cliffs rise over 200m above the sea and the views are nothing short of amazing!
-Our next stop of the day is Galway, where you’ll have free time to explore or take an optional boat cruise along the river.
+Our next stop of the day is Galway, where you’ll have free time to explore.
 Don’t miss the opportunity to listen to live traditional Irish music in one of the pubs here, before we travel on to our accommodation in Ballina.

 We continue on our journey to Northern Ireland!
 Our first stop is Derry.
 This city is famous for its 17th Century Derry’s Walls, which remain intact to this day.
 Next stop is Giant’s Causeway.
 Get those cameras ready as you come face-to-face with this natural phenomenon.
 As you climb over the rocks you can decide for yourself which of the many legends and myths which explain its existence are true.
 Our final stop is Belfast.
-Your tour leader will take you on a combined driving and walking tour, showing you some of the city’s most famous attractions and learning more about the city’s past.
+A local guide will join you for a driving tour, showing you some of the city’s most famous attractions and learning more about the city’s past.
 Having pulled off quite a transformation in recent years, Belfast is shaking off its reputation that lingered after the times of The Troubles.
 Fans of Game of Thrones will be pleased to know that a large portion of the series is filmed here, too!

 Boarding a ferry in Larne, we’ll sail across the Sea of Moyle to Scotland.
 Scotland is rich in history - famous battles, towering castles, and Celtic legends, along with a unique and distinct culture.
-Once back on dry land we'll drive to Stirling and admire the famous Wallace Monument, a tower standing on the summit of the Abbey Craig hilltop.
+Once back on dry land we'll drive to Stirling and visit the Stirling Bridge, nearby the location of the Battle of Stirling Bridge during the First War of Scottish Independence.
 After our visit to Stirling we head north to the Scottish Highlands.
 We'll stop off at a local whisky distillery, learn more about how whisky is made and try some of the different varieties produced here.
 Admire the scenery as we travel on to our accommodation in the picturesque Highlands this evening.

 As we explore more of Scotland’s stunning natural landscape we’ll be stopping at the famous Loch Ness.
 This is said to be the home of Nessie, the Loch Ness monster.
 Here you can join an optional cruise on the Loch and see the ruins of Urquhart Castle from the water.
 On arrival in Edinburgh we'll depart on a driving and walking tour to help you get your bearings for the city and plan your free day tomorrow.
 It is then time to celebrate Hogmanay (the Scots word for the last day of the year) and ring in the New Year!
 Your tour includes a ticket to the official Hogmanay celebration.
 Described as ‘the ultimate party’, you will be entertained by street performers, DJs, artists, bands and many other forms of entertainment.
 The finale will be the fireworks at midnight which will light up the night sky with Edinburgh Castle providing an epic backdrop.

-Saying goodbye to Scotland, we make for the market town of Alnwick, which is famous for Alnwick Castle.
-This large castle has featured in many famous films and TV shows, including two Harry Potter films, Downton Abbey, Robin Hood and many more!
-Next, we travel into the county of Yorkshire and visit it’s capital, York.
+Saying goodbye to Scotland, we make our way south and back into England, to the county of Yorkshire and it’s capital, York.
 Home to the largest gothic cathedral in northern Europe, York is a charming city of winding cobbled streets, lined with small boutiques selling all manner of fascinating souvenirs and sweet treats.
 Your Expat Explore tour leader will take you on a walking tour of the city to see its most famous and historic sights, before we head to our accommodation in Yorkshire, where we’ll enjoy an included dinner.